 Using your credit card for holiday shopping can provide you with some serious perks.
 We’ve put together a few best practices below for using your credit card while shopping this season.

-- Set a budget.
-Don’t rely on your credit card limit to set your holiday budget for you.
+Set a budget.
+Don’t rely on your credit card limit to set your holiday budget.
 Have a good understanding of your current financial situation to help determine how much you’re able to spend this season.
 Your budget may vary from person to person.
 Keep yourself organized by writing down your spending plan before you begin shopping - and stick to it!

-- Monitor your charges.
+Monitor your charges.
 Scammers don’t stop during the holiday season.
 Keep an eye on your transaction history in digital banking and use account alerts to check purchases against your receipts.
 While this will help you spot potential fraudulent charges, you’ll also be able to identify any errors.
-Because transactions are conducted quickly in fast-paced holiday checkout lines, you may notice an instance where you’ve been double-charged or charged an incorrect amount by accident.
+Because transactions are conducted quickly in fast-paced holiday checkout lines, you may notice an instance where you’ve been double-charged or accidentally charged an incorrect amount.
 Being diligent about monitoring your transactions will help reduce any negative impact on your finances.

-- Maximize your cash rewards.
-Many credit cards come with some type of rewards program, and you should be sure to take full advantage of this benefit when shopping this season.
-Store credit cards may be tempting but they’re often saddled with high-interest rates and limited perks that only apply at that store.
-Instead, use a rewards card that gives you cash back on every purchase*, like our Founder’s Card.
+Maximize your cash rewards.
+Many credit cards come with a rewards program; you should take full advantage of this benefit when shopping this season.
+Store credit cards may be tempting, but they’re often saddled with high interest rates and limited perks that only apply at that store.
+Instead, use a rewards card that gives you cash back on every purchase, like our Founder’s Rewards Card1.

 Max out your credit cards.
 When making purchases, keep an eye on your credit limit.
 If you max out your credit cards, you’ll impact your credit utilization in a negative way, possibly bringing down your credit score.
 Credit utilization is the percentage of your credit that you’re using at any given time.
-Having a high credit utilization tells lenders you may not manage your available credit well, making them less likely to lend to you in the future.
+High credit utilization tells lenders you may not manage your available credit well, making them less likely to lend to you in the future.

-- Forget to pay your bill.
+Forget to pay your bill.
 With the holiday season packed with events and obligations, it can be easy to miss important deadlines.
-The last thing you want to do is miss a payment on your credit card bill.
+The last thing you want to do is miss your credit card bill payment.
 Missing payments can impact your credit for up to seven years and may result in hefty fees from your card provider.
-Utilize your calendar to set reminders for when payments are due and consider making small payments each week to help bring down your balance.
+Utilize your calendar to set reminders for when payments are due, and consider making small payments each week to help bring down your balance.